dragonfire535/xiao/README.md

 * **subtitle:** Adds subtitles to an image.
 * **tint:** Draws an image or a user's avatar but tinted a specific color.
 * **tweet:** Sends a Twitter tweet with the user and text of your choice.
+* **yu-gi-oh-gen:** Draws an image or a user's avatar on a Yu-Gi-Oh!
+Trading Card with the text of your choice.
 * **zero-dialogue:** Sends a text box from Megaman Zero with the quote of your choice.

 ### Avatar Manipulation: